benchwalek/edith/README.md

 ## Notes

 - Designed for desktop use.
-Mobile support is planned.
-- Color palette management and dithering are performed client-side.
+- Color palette management and dithering are performed client-side, all the data stays on your system!
 - Based on the HTML5 File API and Canvas.

 ## License